 The images and sound produced from the courtroom will be available to any broadcast media licensed by the Federal Communications Commission and any print media published in the State of Nebraska on a pool basis.

 The overriding principle shall be the guarantee of a fair trial to the litigants.
-Criteria may change from time to time based on factors which the court has not yet
+Criteria may change from time to time based on factors which the court has not yet considered and the circumstances of individual cases.

 [i] Typically, these would be proceedings in Cheyenne, Deuel, Garden, and Kimball Counties within the 12th Judicial District of the State of Nebraska.